serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Special Use cases/azure-groups.md

 ---
 title: Azure AD Group/Permission Assignment
-description: How to configure Magnolia SSO using Azure AD together with a custom group authenticator.
+description: How to configure Magnolia SSO using Azure AD along with a custom group authenticator.
 ---

 # Azure AD and Magnolia SSO custom group authentication

 !!! note

-    This article is based on **Magnolia SSO 3.1.3** and **Magnolia CMS 6.2.33** (you need an Enterprise license).
+	The content is based on **Magnolia SSO 3.1.5** and **Magnolia CMS 6.2.37** (you need an Enterprise licence).
 You cannot use the same configuration with SSO 2.x, but the logic of group resolution in combination with Azure AD is the same.
-In Azure, it's possible to configure application roles, but this is not covered in this article.
+It's possible to configure application roles in Azure, but this is not covered in this article.
 If you want to get rid of the role mapping requirement in the SSO YAML configuration file, you can use the solution in this tutorial for other identity providers using your own custom classes.

 This article shows you how to use a custom authentication class with Magnolia SSO with Azure AD.
-The reasons for using this approach may be
+Reasons for using this approach may be

-- You want to manage users, groups, and permissions using only Azure AD.
+- You want to manage users, groups and permissions using only Azure AD.
-- You don't want to deal with cryptic IDs instead of group/role names: Azure AD does not put names in the token payload by default, only IDs.
+- You don't want to deal with cryptic IDs instead of group/role names: Azure AD does not include names in the token payload by default, only IDs.
 - Permissions management in your environment is complex and/or flexible.
-- People administering Azure AD cannot (or should not) work with YAMl files in a Magnolia installation.
+- People managing Azure AD cannot (or should not) work with YAMl files in a Magnolia installation.

 Please review and apply the [Azure AD OpenID Connect client setup](/Magnolia%20SSO%20Module/OIDC%20Client%20Configuration/azuread-client/#register-a-magnolia-client) before starting this tutorial.
-If in doubt, you may want to begin with [Azure AD (AAD) token testing using Postman](/Security%20IAM%20SSO/aad-token-test/) before working with Magnolia.
+If in doubt, start with [Azure AD (AAD) token testing using Postman](/Security%20IAM%20SSO/aad-token-test/) before working with Magnolia.

 ---

 It can be quite a challenge to get all the pieces working with this kind of integration.
-In the beginning you might feel like this:
+You might feel that way at first:

 ![Grasdackel](_img/azuread-groups/grasdackel.jpg)